openshift-labs/learn-katacoda/ai-machine-learning/thoth-s2i-provenance/parameter.md

-Here are some config option's that you could configure, which changes the behaviour of `THAMOS` (the cli tool used to interact with Thoth internally.)
+Here are some config option's that you could configure, which changes the behaviour of `Thamos` (the cli tool used to interact with Thoth internally.)
  - https://thoth-station.ninja/docs/developers/thamos/

 These env variables can be toggles according to your needs in the `openshift.yaml`.